lparry/travel-blog/source/_posts/2013-12-20-istanbul-turkey.markdown

 camping in tents.

-As soon as we'd put our bags down we headed out in search of food and quickly located our first kebaps of the trip.
+As soon as we'd put our bags down we headed out in search of food and quickly located our first kebabs of the trip.
 Very delicious and super cheap too.
 We continued up to Taksim square and found that the top corner of the square consisted of about 6-7 kebab shops all side by side, which we soon dubbed the kebab district.
 We made pretty regular trips to the kebab district on a quest to